 It is important to never let the fuel assembly accidentaly go critial.
-In loading fuel bundles into the primary sodium pool the mobile bundles should be installed in the withdrawn position before the installing the corresponding surrounding fixed fuel bundles.
-Similarly the fixed fuel bundles surrounding a mobile bundle should be extracted from the primry sodium pool before extracting the corresponding withdrawn mobile fuel bundle.
+In loading fuel bundles into the primary sodium pool each mobile bundle should be installed in the fully withdrawn position before installing its surrounding fixed fuel bundles.
+Similarly the fixed fuel bundles surrounding a mobile bundle should be extracted from the primary sodium pool before extracting the corresponding mobile fuel bundle.
 That strategy ensures that the fuel assembly will not accidently go critical due to pulling a mobile fuel bundle right through a matrix of adjacent fixed fuel bundles.

 Thus the fuel bundle insertion and extraction order is important.
 We need to develop a simple means of ensuring that the fuel bundle insertion and extraction orders are always correct.

 FIXED BUNDLE SIDE SHEET WORKING TORQUE RESISTANCE:

 Consider a bundle shroud plate with a base width of W and a base length of L. Let X vary from (- L / 2) to (+ L / 2).
 Strain = K X

 Stress is maximum at X = (L / 2)

 Strain = Stress / Y = K (L / 2)